hazaarlabs/hazaar-mvc/docs/src/docs/basics/routing.md

 The basic router uses the request URL to determine the controller and action, along with any arguments.
 No configuration is required, as controllers and actions are automatically mapped to URLs.

-This router is the simplest and fastest way to perform routing in Hazaar MVC as there is minimal processing required.
+This router is the simplest and fastest way to perform routing in Hazaar as there is minimal processing required.
 However, it is limited in it's ability to handle complex routing scenarios such as nested controllers, custom routes, or route aliases.

 ::: tip
 The basic router is ideal for simple applications with a flat controller structure that require the most efficient routing possible.